seanivore/non-bio-life/home.md

 # Exploring What Might Be The Most Important Unknowns In The World

    > Hey, I don't know how much you've been paying attention but LLMs, without factoring in training and releasing smarter models, have been evolving.
 Fairly rapidly.
 Learning new tasks on their own.
-   BLOG UPDATED: Thu Mar 27 2025
+   BLOG UPDATED: Sat Mar 29 2025

 ## Claude's Fresh Takes